Love Boat (study tour): Changes from 1967 to 1999

 However, a by-product of the Study Tour's increased popularity was increased competition by parents to register their children especially at large urban centers in New York and California.
 In fact, there were often waiting lists to get on the program and for some parents getting their child on the program became a symbol of status and often pertinent or high-ranking connections facilitated the application process for their child.
-Some parents desiring their children to find a "suitable Chinese spouse" sent their unsuspecting children on the trip while telling them it was chiefly a Language Study Tour.
+Some parents, desiring their children to find a "suitable Chinese spouse", sent their unsuspecting children on the trip while telling them it was chiefly a Language Study Tour.
 Conversely, some students who were interested in attending would often neglect to inform their parents about the Study Tour's Love Boat reputation for fear of not being allowed to go.
-These concerns by some parents came from rumours that a few participants engaged in sexually promiscuous activity.
+These concerns by some parents came from rumors that a few participants engaged in sexually promiscuous activity.
 On the other side of the spectrum, several Study Tour attendees did happen to fall in love and end up marrying each other.
 All these instances led to the Study Tour gaining its Love Boat nickname and reputation.
-Several unplanned pregnancies were however documented on the 1996 Study Tour which resulted in more stringent rules for subsequent tours; including rules against the opposite sex being present in the same dorm room and more strictly administered curfews.
+Several unplanned pregnancies were however documented on the 1996 Study Tour resulted in more stringent rules for subsequent tours; including rules against the opposite sex being present in the same dorm room and more strictly administered curfews.

 The job of implementing these many rules has traditionally been overseen by many local college-aged Taiwan counselors whose responsibilities, from early morning to late at night, consisted of organizing all the various logistics of the students' itinerary.
 This included organizing language/cultural classes, outings, speech contests, meals, medical care, guest speakers, and enforcing discipline which included trying to prevent (in vain) the students from sneaking out of the campus in the evening to enjoy the Taipei nightlife.
 Due to the sheer volume of minor misdeeds many counselors had to turn a blind eye and instead focused their energies on ensuring the safety and well being of the students.
 Becoming a Study Tour counselor for local Taiwanese was considered by many a badge of honour, as throughout the 1960s to the 1990s, the China Youth Corps only accepted local Taiwan applicants from the best Taiwan universities and degree programs in a rigorous selection process.
 For many counselors, the Study Tour was their very first contact with Chinese from abroad and many found the cultural exchange as life-changing as did the students who attended.